Paweł Kowalewski: Concept of personal art

-From the first years of his artistic career Paweł Kowalewski developed the concept of “personal art, that is private”.
+From the first years of his artistic career Paweł Kowalewski developed the concept of "personal art, that is private".
 Artistic inspiration therefore was closely connected to the artist's own life, while also at the same time it also referred to problems which were of a more universal nature.
 This basic oscillation between the individual experience and universality has accompanied Kowalewski's work up till today and reflects a consistent theme.

 Around 1986 the first of Kowalewski's sculptures came into being.
 Small objects, which the artist closed in glass cases, as if they were relicts from the past.
-“Prawe ucho sługi najwyższego Kapłana/The Right Ear Serves the Highiest Priest” and “Kamień, który stał się chlebem/The Stone which Became Bread” were critical commentaries on the hostile everyday aesthetic of the time.
+"Prawe ucho sługi najwyższego Kapłana/The Right Ear Serves the Highiest Priest" and "Kamień, który stał się chlebem/The Stone which Became Bread" were critical commentaries on the hostile everyday aesthetic of the time.
 In a similarly brutal, expressive and nonchalant tone Kowalewski created his paintings which were even the subject of censorship interventions from the Catholic Church.
 The artist's work in the 1980s was treated by the authorities of what was then a totalitarian state as art which must stay outside official circulation.
-The series “Psalmy/Psalms” which was inspired by the Psalm of David as translated by Czesław Miłosz, was subjectively accused of blasphemy.
+The series "Psalmy/Psalms" which was inspired by the Psalm of David as translated by Czesław Miłosz, was subjectively accused of blasphemy.
 Each of these works by Kowalewski referred to specific quotations from this book of psalms and reflected the dilemmas of a young artist: Should I leave or stay in my country?
 What is right?
 Is there justice...?

-The crowning moment of this period was the artist's participation in Documenta 8. in Kassel in 1987, where works by amongst others Barbara Kruger and Joseph Beuys were exhibited.
-Kowalewski together with Gruppa organised a joint painting happening on a large size canvas called, “Kuda Gierman”.
+The crowning moment of this period was the artist's participation in Documenta 8. in Kassel in 1987, where works by among others Barbara Kruger and Joseph Beuys were exhibited.
+Kowalewski together with Gruppa organised a joint painting happening on a large size canvas called, "Kuda Gierman".

-After many exhibitions both nationally and abroad some of Kowalewski's works became in later times icons of 1980s art, e.g. “Mon Cheri Bolsheviq” (a painting exhibited in amongst other places the Tretyakov Gallery in Moscow), the sculpture “Tragiczna nieprzezroczystość konieczności/A Tragic Opaque Necessity” (a hermetically sealed aquarium with a piece of beef kidney submerged in water) or “Do widzenia moi kochani/Goodbye, My Beloved Ones” (a painting which is part of the private collection of the well-regarded art critic Anda Rottenberg).
+After many exhibitions both nationally and abroad some of Kowalewski's works became in later times icons of 1980s art, e.g. "Mon Cheri Bolsheviq" (a painting exhibited in among other places the Tretyakov Gallery in Moscow), the sculpture "Tragiczna nieprzezroczystość konieczności/A Tragic Opaque Necessity" (a hermetically sealed aquarium with a piece of beef kidney submerged in water) or "Do widzenia moi kochani/Goodbye, My Beloved Ones" (a painting which is part of the private collection of the well-regarded art critic Anda Rottenberg).